 ACT WorkKeys helps ensure that individuals are ready for work—and for life.
 Students take these assessments when they begin high school, typically in 9th grade, to help them understand the skill levels required for the careers they are considering.

 Educators can identify the appropriate coursework and training for the students based on their pre-testing scores.
 ACT WorkKeys post-testing can be done with students in 11th or 12th grade.
 The same assessments should be used in pre- and post-testing to show the direct relationship of curriculum impact and learning.
 The ACT WorkKeys Scale Scores are sensitive to subtle score changes and can be used to show growth over time and to provide group comparisons in outcomes measurement.
-See the WorkKeys Scale Score Interpretation Guide for more information.
+See the WorkKeys Scale Score Interpretation Guide (PDF, 1 page) for more information.